Debt tool

 Is paying extra worth it?

-Often yes.
-Extra payments reduce the balance faster, which can lower future interest and shorten the payoff time.
+Extra payments can reduce the balance faster, which may lower future interest and shorten the payoff time.

 Should I use snowball or avalanche?